Playing outdoors is a great way for kids to be active, build physical and social skills and get their dose of vitamin D from the sun.

 According to Kathryn Bass, M.D., a Carilion Children’s pediatric surgeon with expertise in pediatric trauma, preventable injuries remain the leading cause of death for children in the United States, and approximately 80% of pediatric trauma cases are head injuries.

-“Head injuries can cause a broad spectrum of symptoms and disabilities that range from mild to devastating, and recovery from a traumatic brain injury can take years or it may affect a person for the rest of his life.
+“Head injuries can cause a broad spectrum of symptoms and disabilities that range from mild to devastating,” said Dr. Bass.
+“Recovery from a traumatic brain injury (TBI) can take years, or even affect a person for the rest of his life.”

 - Horseback riding

 - Riding a powered recreational vehicle such as a four-wheeler

 - Skiing or snowboarding

 If you wear a helmet and protective gear, your kids will too.

-4. Do not let children use sports equipment that is unsuitable for their age.
+Do not let children use sports equipment that is unsuitable for their age.

-6. Install window guards in your home and use approved safety gates on stairs.
+Install window guards in your home and use approved safety gates on stairs.